 There are several funding options for Affordable Housing delivery.
-For council's, Right to Buy (RTB) replacement receipts are the most usual and viable approach for delivering new council houses both new build and acquisitions.
-Recent changes to the way these funds can be used, announced by the Government in summer 2024, have introduced new flexibilities around the use of them for an initial trial period of two years.
+For council's, Right to Buy replacement receipts matched with Housing Revenue Account resource, is the most usual and viable approach for delivering new council houses both new build and acquisitions.

-For Registered Providers, Homes England funding through the Affordable Homes Programme (AHP) is the primary delivery subsidy.
-In February 2023 Homes England announced that the AHP would provide grants that would support the delivery of Social Rent rather than focusing solely on Affordable Rent and Affordable Homeownership.
+Homes England funding through the Affordable Homes Programme (AHP), is the main delivery subsidy used by Registered Providers.

+In February 2023, Homes England announced that the AHP would shift its priority focus from affordable rent and shared ownership to social rent through social rent-specific grant rates.
 This is a welcome alignment with Nottingham's housing needs, and we will work with Registered Providers to maximise AHP monies for Nottingham.